tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The `drm:serverToken` MAY contain a value for the `drm:href` attribute.

-The meaning of the values associated with `drm:serverToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.
+The meaning of the values associated with the `drm:serverToken` tag depends on the DRM scheme in use for the enclosing `<opds:link>`.

 ### `serverToken` under URMS